Life Insurance Premium Financing – Be Careful Of The Risks.

 Life Insurance Premium Financing Is Typically Best Suited For:

-* Wish to reduce their gift tax and estate taxes with minimal out-of-pocket cost.
+3. Wish to leave assets free from gift and estate taxes with minimal out-of-pocket cost.

-Business owners who want significant amounts of death benefit for succession planning and…
+Business owners who want large amounts of death benefit for succession planning, key-person protection and…

-* Wish to use their business cash flow for other purposes, or
+- Wish to use their business balance sheet for other purposes, or

 High net worth couples or individuals: